Austin Outdoors Scene: 7 Fun Ways to Enjoy Some Fresh Air

 For on-land fun with scenic views, book a tee time at one of Austin’s golf courses.
 Players have over 15 options, including private, public and semi-private courses.
 A few top rated ones include: Roy Kizer, Morris Williams Bluebonnet Hill and Lions Municipal.
 Each one offers their own challenges, water hazards and amenities — plus stunning Texas Hill Country views.

 As one of the most diverse cities in the U.S., Austin features architecture, museums, historical sites and backcountry hideaways.
 The city is home to Texas State Capitol, spacious parks, gardens, LBJ Presidential Library, art galleries, urban hangouts and theaters.
 Then add Austin’s top restaurants to the list of must-sees.

 One of the best ways to sample a little of everything is scheduling a bike tour.
-Not only do they provide exercise, they also allow guests to see the area with local guides.
+Not only do they provide exercise, they allow guests to see the area with local guides.
 Not into cycling?
 No problem.
-Many companies offer electric and motorized tours and peddler vehicles, which are less impact.
+Many companies offer electric and motorized tours and peddler vehicles.